About our Tour

 - Public Lands Access Pass

 The event kicks off Tuesday evening at the “packet pick-up”.
-Detailed information, tickets you will need, T-shirts, etc. are all in your packet and one-on-one briefings are held to answer questions.
-Plus, it is a great time to meet your fellow riders.
+You will be provided with more detailed information, any tickets you will need for the week, t-shirts, etc. One-on-one briefings are held to answer questions during this time.
+Plus, it is a great opportunity to meet your fellow riders.

-Each morning of the Tour, breakfast will be served the location TBD.
-At breakfast participants sign up for their choice of the available rides.
+Each morning breakfast will be served at the location TBD.
+At breakfast participants will sign up for their choice of the available rides.
 The ride lists change each day.
 This is a terrific way to get to know the local outriders and learn more about the community and vast area OHV rides.

-On Saturday, all tour participants are invited to the Saturday evening get-together and dinner featuring a ATV rodeo, give-aways drawings and more.
+On Friday, all tour participants are invited to the Friday evening get-together and dinner featuring give-away drawings and more.

 Because of the high altitude, some OHV’s with engines that use carburetors may experience performance difficulties unless they are properly jetted.
 Fuel injected engines in good working order, normally do not have any issues.

 - Colorado law requires ALL non-licensed vehicles using OHV trails to display a current Colorado OHV permit.
 The permit (sticker) costs $25.25.
 Permit information from the State can be found on their website.
-Permits are available for purchase at Timberline Motorsports 29770 US-24, Buena Vista.
+Permits are available for purchase at Timberline Motorsports at 29770 US-24 in Buena Vista.

 All of the trails for the event can be ridden on an APPROPRIATE OHV motorcycle.
 “Appropriate” means, Enduro/Motorcross type bikes and some Dual Sport bikes.
 Riding on the trails is NOT RECOMMENDED for any motorcycle bigger or heavier than a Suzuki DRZ 400.
 It is not required that an OHV motorcycle be street legal.

 Get ready for tons of fun with rides Wednesday – Saturday.
-Breakfast on ride days is included.
-The breakfast are served by non-profit organizations, so not only do you get a delicious meal but you are supporting our community and these terrific organizations.
+Breakfast Wednesday through Friday is included, with the option to purchase breakfast for Saturday as well.
 Attending the breakfast is a good way to meet participants and outriders, along with getting the route information for the day.
-We appreciate you letting us know what breakfasts you plan on attending so that our awesome breakfast sponsors can better plan.
+We appreciate you letting us know what breakfasts you plan on attending so we can better plan.

 Wednesday Ride – 9:00AM – 5:00PM